juancarlosjr97/university-peer-evaluation-automation/README.md

 - Sum of Group Average = Sum of all scores averages give to a student
 - Student mark/total team = Avg score by student / Sum of all scores averages give to a student
 - Preadjusted project mark = Student mark/total team *Total Submissions *Group Project Mark
-- Adjusted/Final mark = Preadjusted project mark +/- 10 group mark.
-Not lower than 0 or higher than 100
+- Adjusted/Final mark = Preadjusted project mark +/- the value selected from the settings.
+By default, the grade is not lower than 0 or higher than 100, and the max grade increase or decrease is 10.

 ## Sharing Access